 But the reality is:

+If your wife wants a divorce then you're both getting a divorce.
 You can't force your spouse to stay married to you.
 And if you refuse to cooperate, you’ll find yourself getting served divorce papers anyway.

 Then you’ll be left with no choice but to hire a divorce attorney…